-Newspaper (2131, 2132) Two Credits, Half Block Grades 10, 11, 12 Prerequisites: Intro to Journalism/Photojournalism or Instructor Approval This course involves the production of The Cardinal Chronicle, the student powepaper.
-Students develop
+Newspaper (2131, 2132)

+Two Credits, Half Block Prerequisites: Intro to Journalism/Photojournalism or Instructor Approval

 This course involves the production of The Cardinal Chronicle, the student newspaper.
 Students develop and use the skills they learned in Intro to Journalism to keep the faculty and student body informed and entertained in a responsible, journalistic manner.
 The course may be repeated for elective credit.
 Second semester freshmen may enroll with instructor's approval.
 Priority will be given to upper classmen who have met prerequisites.